B1 Preliminary is an intermediate level qualification in English that opens the doors to opportunities for work, study and travel.

 The exam is targeted at Level B1 of the CEFR.
 The examination also provides reliable assessment at the level above (Level B2) and the level below (Level A2).

 Scores between 120 and 139 are also reported for B1 Preliminary.
 You will not receive a certificate, but your Cambridge English Scale score will be shown on your Statement of Results.

 Please click on the image to the left of this text to find out the relationship between the CEFR levels, the Cambridge English Scale and the grades awarded in B1 Preliminary.

 |B1 Preliminary - Level B2|

 Exceptional candidates sometimes show ability beyond B1 level.
-If you achieve a Pass with Distinction in your exam, you will receive the B1 Preliminary certificate stating that you demonstrated ability at Level B2.
+If you achieve an A in your exam, you will receive the B1 Preliminary certificate stating that you demonstrated ability at Level B2.

 |B1 Preliminary |

-If you achieve a Pass with Merit or Pass in your exam, you will be awarded the B1 Preliminary certificate at Level B1.
+If you achieve a B or C in your exam, you will be awarded the B1 Preliminary certificate at Level B1.